 We considered the following sustainability aspects as much as possible:

 - entirely vegetarian meals

-- mostly bio labeled, locally produced and / or seasonal ingredients
+- mostly bio labeled and/or fair trade, locally produced and/or seasonal ingredients

 - little disposable packaging